 Conflicts of interest can (and often do) naturally arise out of the university research environment.
 While certain conflicts of interest may not be allowed or manageable (such as conflicts created by vendor relationships), most can be appropriately managed, particularly in the sponsored research setting.

 Colleges, schools and units manage the Conflicts of Interest, Conflicts of Commitment and Outside Activities Policy.
 The policy requires prior approval for compensated outside activities as well as disclosures of conflicts of interest to supervisors within the college, school or unit.
 In the coming months, the new Conflicts of Interest Office in the Office of Research will take ownership of this policy to assist colleges, schools and units with implementation and oversight.

-The Policy on Conflicts of Interest in Sponsored Programs complies with U.S. Department of Health and Human Services (DHHS) regulations for all Public Health Services (PHS) units.
+The Policy on Conflicts of Interest in Sponsored Programs complies with U.S. Department of Health and Human Services (DHHS) regulations for all Public Health Services (PHS) units, the National Science Foundation Conflict of Interest Policy, and the Department of Energy Interim Conflict of Interest Policy.
 As part of the sponsored project proposal process, all investigators must comply with the policy and disclose any financial interest or outside activity that could constitute a financial conflict of interest.

 The Human Research Protection Program (HRPP) is committed to maintaining objectivity in the research enterprise, avoiding even the appearance of impropriety and ultimately protecting human subjects.
 The HRPP does this through individual conflict of interest disclosure requirements for study team members and via the Institutional Conflicts of Interest in Human Subjects Research Policy.